dqualizer/dqlang/README.md

 - jsonschema2pojo (as maven plugin)

-If you plan on implementing additional generators, you can finde inspiration [on the official json-schema website](https://json-schema.org/implementations.html#code-generators).
+If you plan on implementing additional generators, you can find inspiration [on the official json-schema website](https://json-schema.org/implementations.html#code-generators).

 ## License

 See [LICENSE](LICENSE).